Gay: Use as a noun

 The label gay was originally used purely as an adjective ("he is a gay man" or "he is gay").
 The term has also been in use as a noun with the meaning "homosexual man" since the 1970s, most commonly in the plural for an unspecified group, as in "gays are opposed to that policy."
 This usage is somewhat common in the names of organizations such as Parents, Families and Friends of Lesbians and Gays (PFLAG) and Children of Lesbians And Gays Everywhere (COLAGE).
 It is sometimes used to refer to individuals, as in "he is a gay" or "two gays were there too," although this may be perceived as derogatory.
 It was also used for comedic effect by the Little Britain character Dafydd Thomas.
+To avoid pejorative connotations, the adjective form can be used instead, e.g. "gay person" or "gay people".

 Generalized pejorative use

 When used with a derisive attitude (e.g., "that was so gay"), the word gay is pejorative.
-Though retaining other meanings, its use among young people as a term of disparagement is common with 97 percent of American LGBTQ middle and high school students reporting hearing its negative use in 2021.
+Though retaining other meanings, its use among young people as a term of disparagement is common; 97 percent of American LGBTQ middle and high school students reported hearing its negative use as of 2021.

 This pejorative usage has its origins in the late 1970s, with the word gaining a pejorative sense by association with the previous meaning: homosexuality was seen as inferior or undesirable.
 Beginning in the 1980s, and especially in the late 1990s, the usage as a generic insult became common among young people.
+Use of "gay" in some circumstances continues to be considered a pejorative in present day.
+As recently as 2023, the American Psychological Association described language like "that's so gay" as heterosexist and heteronormative.

-This usage of the word has been criticized as homophobic.
-A 2006 BBC ruling by the Board of Governors over the use of the word in this context by Chris Moyles on his Radio 1 show, "I do not want that one, it's gay," advises "caution on its use" for this reason:
+The pejorative usage of the word "gay" has been criticized as homophobic.
+A 2006 BBC ruling by the Board of Governors over the negative use of the word by Chris Moyles advises that "caution on its use"; however, it acknowledges its common use among young people to mean "rubbish" or "lame".

 The BBC's ruling was heavily criticized by the Minister for Children, Kevin Brennan, who stated in response that "the casual use of homophobic language by mainstream radio DJs" is:

 Shortly after the Moyles incident, a campaign against homophobia was launched in Britain under the slogan "homophobia is gay", playing on the double meaning of the word "gay" in youth culture, as well as the popular perception that vocal homophobia is common among closeted homosexuals.